zkspin/spin-sdk/README.md

 There are two components to this app worflow:

-1. zk-circuits powered by zkWasm
+1. zk-circuits
 2. frontend using React for UI display
-3. on-chain contracts for storing final game states
+3. on-chain contracts for storing final game statesd

 ## Setup